earlbread/mnist-for-ml-beginner/README.md

 # MNIST For ML Beginners

-This is implementation of [MNIST For ML Beginners][] which is a TensorFlow tutorial by Google.
+This is an implementation of [MNIST For ML Beginners][] which is a TensorFlow tutorial by Google.

 To run this you need to install the [TensorFlow][].